apache/sling-site/src/main/jbake/content/documentation/bundles/internationalization-support-i18n.md

 The (direct) child nodes of the `mix:language` node must have the `jcr:primaryType` set to `sling:MessageEntry` and must contain two special properties naming the key string and the message:

    * `sling:key` -- The `sling:key` property is a string property being the key for which the node contains the message(s).
 This property is optional.
 If it is not set the key is determined by the name of this `sling:messageEntry` resource.
-   * `sling:message` -- The `sling:message` property represents the resource for the key.
+   * `sling:message` -- The `sling:message` property represents the string for the key.

 It is only required that the message nodes are located below `mix:language` nodes.
 Such structures may also be scattered in the repository to allow storing message resources next to where they are most likely used, such as request scripts.